-How to Stop Being Obsessive in a Relationship: 10 Steps
+How to Stop Being Obsessive in a Relationship: 10 Tips

-Romantic relationships are often filled with passion and an intense desire to be close to each other, especially in the beginning stages.
-While feelings of love can be intense, problems can arise with obsessive behavior in relationships.
+Romantic relationships are usually filled with passion and an intense desire to be close to each other, especially in the beginning stages.
+While feelings of love can be intense, problems can arise if obsessive behavior in a relationship exists.

-If you’re struggling with relationship obsession or you’ve become obsessive in a relationship, there are ways that you can cope.
-Here, learn strategies on how to stop being obsessive in a relationship before things get out of control.
+If you’re struggling with relationship obsession or become obsessed with your relationships, there are ways to cope.
+Here, learn how to stop being obsessive in a relationship and how to overcome obsession in a relationship before things get out of control.

 What causes obsession in a relationship?

-If you’re asking yourself, “Why am I so obsessed with someone?” you might be interested in the causes of obsession.
-In some cases, obsessive behavior in relationships can be caused by a mental health condition, such as obsessive-compulsive disorder, or a personality disorder (OCD).
+If you’re asking yourself, “Why am I obsessed with my boyfriend?” you might be interested in understanding the causes of this behavior.
+In some cases, obsessive behavior in relationships can be caused by a mental health condition, such as obsessive-compulsive disorder or a personality disorder (OCD).

 Other common causes of obsessiveness in relationships include